TommyDreyer/Active-Directory-Lab/README.md

 I repeated these step in my Windows Server machine as well.

-I then logged into Splunk and created an index called endpoint (which matched what is written in the inputs.conf file I configured earlier)
+I then logged into Splunk and created an index called endpoint (which matched what is written in the inputs.conf file I configured earlier).

 I then configured Splunk to read the data recieved my from Windows Machines.